vsajip/rb-cfg-lib/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/vsajip/rb-cfg-lib.
+Bug reports and pull requests are welcome on GitLab at https://gitlab.com/vsajip/rbconfig.

 ## License